thingco/shared-frontend-libs/packages/application-configuration/README.md

 </ApplicationConfigProvider>
 ```

-Because of what it contains, it needs to sit at the top of the app, everything else (including authentication)
+Because of what it contains, it needs to sit at the top of the app, everything else
 feeds off it.

 `useConfiguration` is a hook that allows access to configuration values -- it returns a plain object with
-prmitives for all values.
+primitives for all values.

 `usePreferences` is a hook that allows read and write access to persisted user preferences -- it returns an
 object with two properties: the preferences themselves are a plain object under the key `prefs`, and the `setPref` method takes the key of a specific preference + new value and sets it both locally an in persisted
 storage.

+## Why use a provider for this?

+There are three reasons:

+1. `usePreferences` functionality is already in the app -- this package simply moves that API into this package -- and is required for reading/writing user preferences.
+2. `useConfiguration` functionality moves configs into one single place in the app: this means that there is one place to write them to at build time, rather that multiple places.
+Following on from this:
+3. It becomes easier to test, as there is a single provider to mock to inject configuration values into integration tests -- any components making use of configurations can just use a mock version of this provider, rather than having to fiddle around mocking disparate imports.

 ## Installation